 Pay Attention to Stock Market Trends

 Trends are the bread and butter of position trading.
-To increase your odds of success in position trading, you need become obsessive about identifying trends.
+So if this will be your go-to strategy, you need to become obsessive about identifying trends.

 Look at the market.
-Read the financial pages.
-Read analyst reports.
-Read the world news.
+Read the financial pages and analyst reports.
+Keep up with world news.
 Follow foreign markets.

 Minor Fluctuations Can Turn Into a Full Trend Reversal

 Who remembers Crystal Pepsi?
-Trends can be fickle: sometimes they can continue for years, and sometimes they’re a real flash in the pan.
+Trends can be fickle.
+Sometimes they can continue for years, and sometimes they’re a flash in the pan.

-As soon as you start to see minor fluctuations in your stock’s price, be very cautious.
+As soon as you start to see minor fluctuations in your stock’s price, be cautious.

-Price fluctuations could turn into a full trend reversal and spell out big losses.
+Price fluctuations could turn into a full trend reversal and lead to big losses.

 Think Long Term

-This might sound painfully obvious, but it is worth noting: With position trading, you have to be willing to commit to your investment.
+This might sound painfully obvious, but it’s worth noting: With position trading, you have to be willing to commit to your trade.

-Say you’ve identified a trend and you’re ready to trade.
-From this point on, it’s almost like having a new plant: you might not need to actively care for it 24/7, but you’re going to have to water it on occasion.
+Say you’ve identified a trend and you’re ready to take action.
+From this point on, it’s almost like having a new plant.
+You might not need to actively care for it 24/7, but you’ll have to water it on occasion.

-You’ll have to monitor this stock’s progress over time and stay on top of fluctuations so that you can hopefully avoid any descents that can cause you to lose money.
+You’ll have to monitor this stock’s progress over time and stay on top of fluctuations so you can watch any descents that lead to losses.

 Analyze the Company’s Quarterly Reports

-With position trading, it’s not just good enough to identify a trend and buy up a company’s stock.
-You must strongly consider the company in question since you might be sticking with this stock for a while.
+With position trading, it’s not just good enough to identify a trend and buy a company’s stock.
+You must strongly consider the company itself since you might be sticking with this stock for a while.

 It can also tell you about potential trends.
-Is this company meeting projected earnings, or exceeding them?
+Is the company meeting earnings forecasts or exceeding them?
 This could be more proof in the pudding to support the trend (and stock) gaining momentum.

 Specialize in One or More Stock Market Sectors

-Don’t make things harder on yourself than they have to be: To start off right in position trading, begin to narrow down your choices by settling on a sector.
+Don’t make things harder on yourself than they have to be.
+To start off right in position trading, begin to narrow your choices by settling on a sector.

-Sectors might include things like healthcare, energy, and technology.
-By first focusing on a particular sector or two, you can begin to follow the news and trends there, which will make it easier to identify front-runner stocks to trade.
+It might be healthcare, energy, technology … or something else.
+By first focusing on a sector or two, you can begin to follow the news and trends there, which will make it easier to identify front-runner stocks to trade.

-Set a Proper Stop Loss and Don’t Get Stopped Out Prematurely
+Set a Smart Stop Loss and Don’t Get Stopped Out Prematurely

-A stop-loss order (also called a stop order) is a type of order where you buy or sell a stock when it reaches a specific price, which is called the stop price.
+A stop-loss order (aka stop order) is an order type where you buy or sell a stock when it reaches a specific price — the stop price.
 Once the stock reaches that price, the stop order is filled as a market order.

 Because a position trader may not be monitoring stocks as immediately and closely as, say, a swing trader, it can be helpful to place a stop loss so that the stock doesn’t tank without you knowing it.

-However, you want to be careful about your stop loss, because you don’t want a temporary dip to shut you out of potential profits.
+However, you want to be careful about your stop loss.
+You don’t want a temporary dip to shut you out of potential profits.

-Where the stop loss is placed depends on various factors, including the market’s volatility and the stock’s past performance.
+Where you place your stop loss depends on various factors, including the market’s volatility and the stock’s past performance.

 Be sure to check out this post for more information and tips on how to set a stop loss.